 Why Istanbul On Food?

 Istanbul On Food run a variety of food tours showcasing the best Turkish food in Istanbul.
 One of the most popular and the best one to immerse yourself in the food scene here is the ‘Taste Of Two Continents Food Tour”.
-This will give you a taste for both sides of Istanbul, from the European delights to the top Asian eats.
+This will give you a taste for both sides, from the European delights to the top Asian eats, discovering the best places in Istanbul.

 What is truly amazing about the taste of two continents food tour is the length.
 For a whole six to seven hours you will be tasting the best Turkish food in Istanbul.
 Throughout this culinary journey you visit over ten different stops, allowing you to truly experience a wide variety of dishes, from the sweet to the savory.
 The tours depart usually in the late morning so make sure to skip breakfast!